JohnHeikens/CrossPP/README.txt

 when installing vcpkg packages, browse on https://vcpkg.io/en/packages to find them and their version!

+follow instructions of the packages! look what INCLUDE_DIRS they need on the command line!

+fatal error RC1107: invalid usage; use RC /? for Help: you included resource (.rc) files.

+in extensions: set extra arguments to -G "MinGW Makefiles"

+also set additional compilers to search for to C:\msys64\mingw64\bin

 c++ standard:
 change in CMakeLists.txt :
 set(CMAKE_CXX_STANDARD ##) with ## being version number